Living in Brentwood

 Property market analysis

-The median property price in Brentwood currently stands at £442k, placing it in the mid-range segment of the East market.
-This is 17% above the East average of £377k.
-Over the past twelve months, prices in Brentwood have been on an upward trend, with a year-on-year change of +4.0%.
+The median property price in Brentwood currently stands at £478k, placing it in the mid-range segment of the East market.
+This is 25% above the East average of £382k.
+Over the past twelve months, prices in Brentwood have been rising strongly, with a year-on-year change of +6.1%.

 This rate of growth outpaces many comparable areas in East and suggests continued demand from buyers.
 Factors driving price appreciation may include transport improvements, new developments, or an influx of buyers priced out of more expensive neighbouring areas.

-For context, the most affordable areas in East have median prices around £203k, while the most expensive areas reach £671k.
-Brentwood sits in the middle of this range.
+For context, the most affordable areas in East have median prices around £213k, while the most expensive areas reach £725k.
+Brentwood sits towards the upper end of this range.

 What types of property are available?
 The market offers a mix of flats, terraced and semi-detached houses.
 First-time buyers may find entry-level flats within reach, while families typically look at terraced properties or ex-council stock.